I apologize in advance for this. I had just polished off a glass of pinot noir when Dana sent me an Instagram post about Weight Watchers.

 To share the personal experimentation and expert advice we’ve come across in our research to provide alternative options, if that’s what you’re looking for.
 Because we were.
 And we found some ways to develop sustainable, healthy habits, that don’t leave you feeling like a failure when the system fails you.

-Most importantly though, we’d like to gently remind you, no matter how you go about trying to eat healthier or change your body, or generally live your life, that it’s the intention that matters.
+Most importantly though, we’d like to gently remind you, no matter how you go about trying to get healthier or change your habits, or generally live your life, that it’s the intention that matters.
 Are you joining Weight Watchers because you love yourself and want to do something good for your body?
 Or are you counting calories and monitoring points because you feel like you have to punish yourself, and need to hate your way into a body you love?